pdgilbert/rust-integration-testing/README.md

 # Rust Example testing

-(Rust Integration may be an overly ambitious name.)
+(Rust Integration may be an overly ambitious name.
+And to be clear, this is about using `embedded-hal` programs on `stm32` MCUs.)

 ##  Contents
 - [Summary](#summary)